kagers/Finger-o-Death/README.md

 **2015-01-07:**<br>
 M worked on evaluation with parentheses; works in some cases but bugs in others.
-K fixed above mentioned bugs as well as subsequent bugs that arose from the first bug fix.
+K fixed aforementioned bugs as well as subsequent bugs that arose from the first bug fix.

+**2015-01-08:**<br>
+M moved Evaluation.java code into a processing file and began work on the Processing display.
+K used the *power* of recursion to simplify evaluation of String expressions, and made the order of operations more *power*ful.

+<br><br>
 ######First Objective: Basic arithmatic.
-We may be using straight java and displaying in processing using Swing for the graphing functions later.
+~~We may be using straight java and displaying in processing using Swing for the graphing functions later.~~ This is now full-on Processing

 ######Initial Tasks:
 Window: